nickkaranatsios/trema_exp/ruby/trema/README.md

 New to trema-edge are the following subdirectories containing implementation files for the Ruby controller.
-Because retrospection is used for method dispatching or define accessor attributes the contents of those files should not carelessly modified.
+Because retrospection is used for method dispatching or for defining accessor attributes the contents of those files should not carelessly modified.
 All classes can be referenced by prefixing the full module name or by just their name.
 For example `Trema::Instructions::WriteAction` is equivalent to `WriteAction`.